Frequently asked questions

 Explain the screening process, after I am matched with potential recipients.

-You will be required to undergo a full medical and psychological evaluation.
+After you have been chosen by Intended Recipents, you will be required to undergo a full medical and psychological evaluation in different stages at no cost to you.

-The medical evaluation includes drug, nicotine, infectious disease, genetic screening, Pap smear and vaginal cultures.
+The medical evaluation includes fertility testing, drug, nicotine, infectious disease, genetic screening, Covid testing, Pap smear and vaginal cultures.
 In some cases, you will need to obtain a negative pap result from your own doctor prior to beginning a cycle.
+I can help you obtain the results if you have had a recent pap.

-If you have a husband or sexual partner, the IVF clinic may require him to have infectious disease testing.
-Please make sure that your husband/partner will be supportive and willing to do this, if necessary.
+If you have a husband or sexual partner, most IVF clinics will not require him to have infectious disease testing.
+However, a select few will request this.
+It is best to make sure that your husband/partner will be supportive and willing to do this, if necessary.
 Each clinic has its own requirements.
-Most sexual partners will not require testing.

 * Due to the risks of the Zika virus, the FDA now deems Egg Donors ineligible to complete an egg donation cycle for 6 months, if they have travelled to (or had sexual contact with a male partner who has travelled to) an area named to have active Zika virus transmission.
 You are not barred from travelling to these areas, but if possible, please consider vacations or travel to other destinations.